nachoad/contadort/README.md

-# contadort
+# Contadort

-Contador para Twitter con emojis
+A simple Twitter followers counter, that display the number in your nickname (with emojis).